CrossRef/event-data-user-guide/event-data-manual.md

 ## Artifact: DOI-URL list

 The DOI-URL list is a one-to-one mapping of DOIs to Landing Page URLs.
 Both the DOI and URL columns are unique.
-This is used when querying services like Facebook, where we want to query unabiguously for every Item possible.
+This is used when querying services like Facebook, where we want to query unambiguously for every Item possible.

 ## DOI Reversal Service {#in-depth-doi-reversal}